Juvenile Fire Setter Program

-This program is a one-to-one fire safety class for the child and parent.
-There will be an interview to understand the child's behavior category.
-This will determine the correct course of action with age-appropriate activities and videos and a question and answer session for the family.
+This program is a one-on-one fire safety class for child and parent.
+The first step will include an assessment to determine the child's behavior category.
+This will determine the correct course of action with age-appropriate activities, videos, and a question and answer session for the family.
 The program could include referrals to social services for additional counseling to benefit the child.

-Referrals come from our on-duty fire department personnel, police departments and the Department of Juvenile Justice (DJJ).
+Referrals initiate from on-duty fire department personnel, police department personnel, and the Department of Juvenile Justice (DJJ).
 If the program is ordered by DJJ, information is required to be provided to the appointing judge.

 |Although curiosity about fire is common, playing with or setting fires is not typical.

 |Fire setting is a phase children will outgrow.

 This is not a phase.
 Youths need the proper education or they will continue to experiment with fire.

 |If your child only sets small fires, you don't need to worry.

 Small fires and large fires all start the same.
 Any fire can quickly get out of control and endanger lives, especially when being handled by a youth.

 |Telling your children not to play with fire or punishing them if they have will cure the problem.

 These measures are often not enough to ensure no further fire play for children who are interested in fire.
 Discovering why the child has an interest, teaching them about fire in a safe manner and limiting access to matches and lighters often are more successful.